 The level of understanding required to successfully teach a concept to a fellow student suggests the material is well learned.
 In a study group, each select a topic or concept ahead of time, and then when you meet, try to teach each other those concepts.

 Get someone else to test you on your flash cards

 When they are taken out of your hands, its much harder to cheat.

 Try a virtual study buddy

 I’ve not used these services before, but I do have friends on messaging and we coordinate our working times together, occasionally sharing what we are doing and reinforcing each other’s focus and concentration – https://www.focusmate.com/ .
 Make sure it doesn’t degenerate into just an online chat in which case you are just both procrastinating.

 Don’t feel bad if you’ve not come across these study techniques before.
 I was never taught how to study.
 I was just lucky that I had a decent memory, and tended to take a lot of notes.
 I hope you can take some of these techniques and enhance your current study methods.
 If you’d like to learn more about these techniques there is a cool website to subscribe to (http://www.learningscientists.org/).
 Feel free to get in contact with me if you’d like more resources like that.
 Also, you can read our guide on Evidence-Based Study Tips in which we have a few more tips and useful resources.

 In Part 3 of the Preparing for Exams series, we look at common writing/study traps and how to deal with them.

 Want to comment on this article, or ask me a question about the health and well-being services available to you as a student?
-Feel free to comment below or email me (firstname.lastname@example.org)
+Feel free to comment below, find me on Twitter or email me (firstname.lastname@example.org)